nwdigitalradio/n7nix/kernbuild/README.md

 ```
 #### kern_cpy_local.sh

-* copies kernel components from a linux tree to some other location like a github repo
+* Copies kernel components from a linux tree to some other location like a github repo
+* Used to refresh the %%kern%% directory in the repo

 #### kern_cpy_remote.sh

-* Requires a network connection
+* Requires a network connection to a remote machine
+* Reference only, haven't used it in a while so probably doesn't work.